davidfekke/fek.io/src/blog/2021-04-25/how-to-upgrade-an-express-rest-app-to-fastify.md

 });
 ```

 These two routes are now using `async` function handlers, so I can use the async/await syntax.
-I can also use `return` instead of having to use `reply.send(resonse)`.
+I can also use `return` instead of having to use `reply.send(response)`.

 ## Starting the App